Kent Online Safety (e-Safety) Guidance for Education Settings

 The current edition was published in September 2016.

 - The Use of Cameras and Images within Education Settings Policy Template and Guidance (PDF, 658.7 KB)

 - The Use of Cameras and Images within Education Settings Policy Templates only (DOCX, 208.5 KB)

 Using Social Media and Technology in Education Settings

-Please note this document will be updating according to new legislation and sites so check to ensure you have the most up-to-date version.
+Please note this document will be updated according to new guidance, legislation and sites so leaders should check to ensure they have the most up-to-date version.

-Education settings should also visit EiS for technical guidance for managing a school filtering policy which allows an elected member of school staff to block and allow websites.
+Education settings should also visit their broadband provider (such as EiS) for technical guidance for managing a school filtering policy which allows an elected member of school staff to block and allow websites.

 Safer Practice with Technology

 This KSCB document provides guidance on appropriate and safer behaviours with technology for professionals working with children or young people.
 It is intended to stimulate discussion within establishments to consider potential situations that may occur and to make sure all staff (whether voluntary or paid) are aware of safe, appropriate and professional behaviour.
 This will include online professional boundaries and maintaining professional relationships with children, young people and families.

 The workbook and poster have been developed to support professionals in exploring online safety concerns with children, young people and their families in both formal and informal settings.
 The resources can be used by a variety of staff and it is recommended that professionals use the materials as a starting point and differentiate them according to the needs and ability of the audiences they will be used with.